open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ## Creating a component version

-Composition of component versions consists of creating a component archive.
-You can use the `ocm` CLI tool to create this.
-A component archive contains references, resources and sources.
+The first step when creating a new component versions is to create a component archive.
+You can use the `ocm` CLI tool for this.
+Such a component archive contains references, resources and sources.

-For convenience we define the following SHELL variables
+For convenience, we propose to define the following SHELL variables
 ```bash
 PROVIDER="acme.org"
 ORG="acme"